What To Wear for Family Photos

 So, get out there and take photos.
 Print them off and preserve them.
 And get in the photos as well!
 And that is where I come in.
 We are caught behind the camera too much and too often.
-Make this year the year that you get in front of the camera with your partner and your children.
+Make this year the year you get in front of the camera with your partner and children.

 Here are some tips on what to wear for family photos and a few extra tips on making sure that your family photos are stress-free:-)